shanilkamfernando/shanilkamfernandoo/README.md

 - 👋 Hi, I’m @shanilkamfernando
-- I’m interested in web development and software development
+- I’m interested in web development , mobile application development and software development
-- I’m currently learning at NSBM green University as an Undergraduate 👩‍🎓
+- I’m currently learning at NSBM green University as an Undergraduate of Software Engineering👩‍🎓

 <!---
 shanilkamfernando/shanilkamfernando is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.